euperinotti/euperinotti/README.md

-# Hi, my name is Perinotti
+# Hi, my name is Guilherme Perinotti
-I am a 19 years old boy who loves computers and started programming since 2019.
+I am a 19 years old boy who loves computers and started programming in 2019.

+Since I was a kid I already loved computers and everything related.
+So I was always interacting with them in someway, most part of the time that intereaction was related with design sotfwares and games.

+At the age of 15, I started studying programming at high school and started loving it.
+Now I'm studying software engineering in college.

-I intend to work with back-end in the future, so I am trying to improve the skills that I have and develop some new more.
+I intend to work with web developmente, more especifically back-end, in the future, so now I am improving the skills that I already have and developing some new more.

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=euperinotti&show_icons=true&theme=github_dark)

 # Coding